VH12138/CZ4045_NLP/README.md

 ```
 python tokenization_stemming.py
 ```

-A result folder will be generated.
-Four files will be stored inside the result folder.
+* A result folder will be generated.
+Four files will be stored inside the result folder:
-    - b1review.txt: Extracted all reviews for random selected business b1
+    * b1review.txt: Extracted all reviews for random selected business b1
-    - b2review.txt: Extracted all reviews for random selected business b2
+    * b2review.txt: Extracted all reviews for random selected business b2
-    - b1_word_frequency.png: Word frequency for b1
+    * b1_word_frequency.png: Word frequency for b1
-    - b2_word_frequency.png: Word frequency for b2
+    * b2_word_frequency.png: Word frequency for b2

 Do not remove any file from the result folder for the following steps, since the file will be used for further analysis.